EllaScheltinga/Deep-Learning-Group-75/README.md

 | 5000     | 96.78s        |       37% |           35% |

   ### Hyperparameter tuning: N classes
+    Test accuracy is relatively lower than train accuracy under all settings. classes : umbrella, wheelchair, butterfly…
+Doubling the number of classes resulted in a 50% increase in training time while the performance metric showed minor changes.
+Under very small output class size of 10 the gap between train and test was the smallest.

   | Nclasses | time(s)/epoch | train acc | test accuracy |
 |----------|---------------|-----------|:-------------:|
 | 10       | 2.4           |       49% |           48% |